Latest Updates

 12. How is the fixing price for options on Cryptocurrency futures calculated for Weekly options?

-The fixing price for physically delivered Cryptocurrency Weekly options is calculated based on the notionally adjusted volume weighted average traded price of the underlying Cryptocurrency futures underlying the options contract during the period of 3:30:00 p.m. – 3:59:59 p.m.
+The fixing price for deliverable Cryptocurrency Weekly options is calculated based on the notionally adjusted volume-weighted average traded price of the underlying Cryptocurrency futures contract during the period of 3:30:00 p.m. - 3:59:59 p.m.
 London time.
-Standard size and Micro size Bitcoin and Ether options utilize this fixing price for options whose expiry is prior to the expiration of the underlying futures.
+This fixing price is applied to options whose expiry occurs prior to the expiration of the underlying futures.

 13. Is there a similar fixing, exercise and assignment process for monthly options?

 No. Monthly options are exercisable into the underlying futures on the last day of trading only, as determined by the final settlement of the underlying futures.
-Upon option exercise or assignment, the Cryptocurrency futures contract that is delivered immediately expires to the CME CF Bitcoin Reference Rate (BRR) or CME CF Ether-Dollar Reference Rate (ETHUSD_RR), respectively.
+Upon option exercise or assignment, the Cryptocurrency futures contract that is delivered immediately expires to their corresponding underlying reference rate.

-Designed by CME Group and CF Benchmarks around IOSCO Principles for Financial Benchmarks, the BRR and ETHUSD_RR are daily reference rates of the U.S. dollar price of one bitcoin and one ether as of 4:00 p.m.
+Designed by CME Group and CF Benchmarks around IOSCO Principles for Financial Benchmarks, the cryptocurrency reference rates are daily reference rates of the U.S. dollar price of one cryptocurrency (bitcoin, ether, XRP, SOL) as of 4:00 p.m.
 London time.
-They are representative of the bitcoin and ether trading activity on constituent exchanges and are geared towards resilience and replicability.
-The BRR launched in November 2016, and ETHUSD_RR launched in May 2018.
+They are representative of the relevant cryptocurrency trading activity on constituent exchanges and are geared towards resilience and replicability.

-15. How is the BRR and ETHUSD_RR calculated?
+15. How are the underlying reference rates calculated?

-The BRR and ETHUSD_RR are calculated based on the relevant bitcoin and ether transactions on all constituent exchanges between 3:00 p.m. and 4:00 p.m.
+The reference rates are calculated based on the relevant cryptocurrency transactions on all constituent exchanges between 3:00 p.m. and 4:00 p.m.
 London time.
 The price and size of each relevant transaction is recorded and added to a list, which is portioned into 12 equally weighted time intervals of five minutes each.
 For each partition, a volume-weighted median trade price is calculated from the trade prices and sizes of the relevant transactions across all the constituent exchanges.
-The BRR and ETHUSD_RR are then determined by taking an equally weighted average of the volume-weighted medians of all partitions.
+The reference rates are then determined by taking an equally weighted average of the volume-weighted medians of all partitions.

-16. How can traders take physical delivery of bitcoin or ether?
+16. How can traders take physical delivery of bitcoin, ether, XRP or Solana?

 Yes.
 Cryptocurrency futures and options are block-eligible and are governed by Exchange Rule 526.
 The minimum block thresholds may be found here.

-18. When are options on Cryptocurrency futures available for trading?
+18. When are Cryptocurrency options available for trading?

 Cryptocurrency options can be transacted 24/7.
 Bilateral transactions such as block trades, pursuant to Rule 526, and EFRPs (Exchange for Related Position), pursuant to Rule 538, may be negotiated/executed 24/7 and must be submitted for clearing during the appropriate clearing session.
 Globex, our electronic platform, is available 23 hours per day beginning Sunday evening at 5:00 p.m.
 CT and ending on Friday afternoon at 4:00 p.m.
 CT.